RageLeague/DemocraticRace/README.md

 * JuniorElder(For helping with side quests)
 * WumpusThe19th(For helping with dialogs)
-* Minespatch(For helping with drawing some slides)
+* Minespatch(For helping with drawing some slides and card art)
+* Playr10(For helping with side quests)

 This mod is based on this post that is now archived: https://forums.kleientertainment.com/forums/topic/120281-democracy-mode/.